daattali/beautiful-jekyll/_posts/2020-08-29-how-to-help-reduce-the-feeling-of-overwhelm-as-a-mom-by-using-this-one-simple-practice.md

 ---
 layout: post
 title: How to Help Reduce the Feeling of Overwhelm as a Mom by Using this One Simple Practice
-subtitle: ''
+subtitle: ""
+description: ""
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
 thumbnail-img: "/uploads/headshot.jpg"
 share-img: "/assets/img/path.jpg"
 tags:
   - morning routine
   - miracle morning
   - affirmations for moms
+redirect_from:
+  - 2020-08-29-how-to-help-reduce-the-feeling-of-overwhelm-as-a-mom-by-using-this-one-simple-practice
 ---

 Do you struggle with how you feel about your journey as a mom?
 I know I have sometimes.
 I've come far over the years, but I do catch myself sometimes.
 I was reading a mom blog ([momagenda.com](https://github.com/kellymbriggs/hydeout-jekyll-starter/blob/master/_posts/momagenda.com)) recently and was reading a bit about affirmations for moms.
 Today on the blog I'm sharing with you how to help reduce the feeling of overwhelm as a mom by using this one simple practice.

 ## What are affirmations?